 Action and Prevention Plan

-This Action and Prevention Plan details procedures to prevent and minimize hazards to human health as it relates to the Covid-19 Pandemic.
-This document is prepared to describe implementation of precautionary and response measures to safely and effectively execute work by RCO employees and clients.
+This Action and Prevention Plan details procedures to prevent and minimize hazards to human health as it relates to the COVID-19 Pandemic.
+This document is prepared to describe implementation of precautionary and response measures to execute work safely and effectively by Rock County Opportunities (RCO) employees and clients.

 This Action and Prevention Plan supplements the existing RCO Safety Policy.